zamfi/cca-computational-practices-2-spring-2020/final/project-template.md

 ## Timeline

-What parts of the project do you anticipate you will complete in each of the next 5 weeks?
+What parts of the project do you anticipate you will complete in each of the next 4 weeks?
 Your goal is to solve the scary problems as quickly as possible!

 - Week 1: Write proposal
 - Week 2:
 - Week 3:
-- Week 4:
+- Week 4: Present your project!
-- Week 5: Present!

 ## References and link